aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

     For more details on this subject please see the following [blog](https://aws.amazon.com/blogs/containers/troubleshooting-amazon-eks-api-servers-with-prometheus/)

 ## Scheduler
 Since the EKS control plane instances are run in separate AWS account we will not be able to scrape those components for metrics (The API server being the exception).
 However, since we have access to the audit logs for these components, we can turn those logs into metrics to see if any of the sub-systems are causing a scaling bottleneck.
-Let’s use CloudWatch Logs Insights to see how many unscheduled pods are in the scheduler queue.
+Let's use CloudWatch Logs Insights to see how many unscheduled pods are in the scheduler queue.

 ### Unscheduled pods in the scheduler log
 If we had access to scrape the scheduler metrics directly on a self managed Kubernetes (such as Kops) we would use the following PromQL to understand the scheduler backlog.